GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 **`NeuralNetwork.hasSharedNeurons` is written and never read**, and is only set inside the `parallelTraining` branch that is now off.

-## Open - from the reproducer suite, seen through the Python bindings
+## Open - from the reproducer suite

-These were characterised against released `0.9.0` in a separate project and are **not independently re-verified here**.
-Each needs an owner's decision on the intended semantics before it can be called a bug.
+Characterised in a separate project through the Python bindings, and **re-run against this branch**: the ones below still reproduce, while `query_importance_rule`, both torch bridge cases, `state_dict_learnable_filter`, `internal_one_state` and `lossy_compression_diagnostic` no longer do.
+Each of the survivors needs an owner's decision on the intended semantics before it can be called a bug.

 **A queried head cannot say it is already the final quantity.** A rule with `[Aggregation.AVG, Transformation.IDENTITY]` over a weightless head computes the exact mean of its groundings, but under